 However, much of the production type of analysis can be applied, with some adaptations.
 Indeed, some authors (Carvalho 1998, Lee et al 2005 and others) have used this approach.
-Today, it is useful to recall the previous work (Carvalho 1998) based on Lancaster's (1966) perspective, in the sense of defining "Consumption Technology" in a similar way to "Production Technology" which will allow studying the efficiency in the consumer's choices.
+Today, it is useful to recall the previous work (Carvalho 1998) based on Lancaster's (1966) perspective, in the sense of defining "Consumption Technology" in a similar way to "Production Technology" which will allow to study the efficiency in the consumers choices.
 The idea is to consider Consumption as a transformation process, using inputs (consumption products - goods and services) in a certain combination to obtain desired "characteristics" with equivalent value in terms of utility production.
 This exercise allow to consider that Utility can be measured in cardinal terms, at least in relation to those "characteristics" and consumption of products can be transformed into characteristics consumption, plus a specific factor for each product consumed with some specific, non comparable characteristics.
 In fact it is possible to have a two step approach, leaving some space for specific factors in some consumed products, or on the limit transform any commodity into some type of "common characteristics" to which we can associate a certain value for the consumer.

-The studies in food systems and consumption are examples where this approach can produce useful analysis, mainly when it is necessary to guarantee a minimum level of nutritional conditions for human health conditions.
+The studies in food systems and consumption is an example where this approach can produce useful analysis, mainly when it is necessary to guarantee a minimum level of nutritional conditions for human health conditions.
 The "consumption technology" now is obtained looking at the transformation technical coefficients, such that from products obtained in the market the objective is to satisfy the maximization of "producing Characteristics."
 With this approach any new product entering into the market can be studied and analyzed in terms of the contribution for each "characteristic" in the Utility function, and evaluated in terms of economic efficiency and contribution for consumption efficiency.

 The next step now will be centered in the information and knowledge needed about the characteristics we can find in each commodity and immediately to evaluate the consumer behavior in regard to his capacity to take the most correct decision, at least in terms of the defined "common characteristics" and prices/cost.
-This is equivalent to maximizing (math programing) one objective function subject to a set of needs (restrictions), used to obtain the most efficient combination of inputs to satisfy the most efficient food combination.

-This exercise was performed in several conditions and specifically by the author to study consumer choices in food and in regard to traditional products in São Tomé e Principe.

-New alternatives and possibilities to improve nutritional status and welfare, only through better consumption choices (and consumption efficiency) was shown (Carvalho 1998).
+This exercise was performed in several conditions and specifically by the author to study consumer choices in food and in regard to traditional products, new alternatives and possibilities to improve nutritional status and welfare, only through better consumption choices (and consumption efficiency).